 What is a Roth IRA?

 A Roth IRA, like a traditional IRA, is a tax-advantaged retirement account.
-Both have a contribution limit of $6,000 for 2019, and your money grows tax-free inside both account types.
+Both have a contribution limit of $6,000 for 2021 ($7,000 if you’re age 50 or older), and your money grows tax-free inside both account types.

 The biggest difference between Roth and traditional IRAs is how each type of account is funded.
 Contributions to traditional IRAs are tax-deductible, but withdrawals are taxed as ordinary income.
 Roth IRAs, on the other hand, are funded with money that already has been taxed, which means you won’t pay any taxes when you access the funds in your Roth IRA as long as you wait until after the age of 59 and a half to take distributions.

 Because of compound interest, the best way to ensure good returns on your Roth IRA investments is to maximize your annual contribution.

 For instance, let’s say you are 30 years old and open a Roth IRA.
 You decide to put aside the maximum contribution of $6,000 per year.
 You earn 8% interest, which is compounded annually.
 After 35 years of saving this way, you will be able to retire at age 65 with over $1.12 million.
 Not bad!